tarwn/lessthandot-hugo/blogs/content/posts/2010-11-15-my-new-home-with-magenic.md

 I look forward to the future and sharing everything it has with the community.

 Personal thanks go out to my future new coworkers Aaron Lowe and Wendy Patrick.
-I can’t wait to get the SQL Saturday in Chicago crew back together now in roles where we can take over the data architecture world!
+I can't wait to get the SQL Saturday in Chicago crew back together now in roles where we can take over the data architecture world!

  [1]: http://www.magenic.com/